On Quantum Weight Reduction: Coning

 Elements of zeroth cohomology of $\cF$ correspond to closed $1$-chains on this graph $G$.

-By the decongestion lemma\cite{fh}, we can find a basis of simple cycles for the zeroth cohomology of $\cF$ of weight $O(n \log(n))$ where $n=|Q_i|$.
+By the decongestion lemma\cite{fh}, we can find a basis of simple cycles for the zeroth cohomology of $\cF$ which has weight $O(n \log(n))$, where $n=|Q_i|$, and where the weight of a cycle basis is the sum of the lengths of the cycles in that basis.
 Further, each edge appears in the basis at most $O(\log(n)^2)$ times.

 We construct $\overline\cB_i$ by adding a $-1$-cell to $\cB_i$ for each cycle in such a basis.
 The coboundary of the given $-1$-cell is the sum of edges in the basis.

 {\bf Geometric Interpretation of Added $-1$-cells:} We can give a geometric interpretation of the added $-1$-cells.
 Given graph $G_i$, we can extend that graph to a $2$-complex we call $\cS_i$ with trivial first homology by attaching a $2$-disc to each cycle in the basis.
 Then, vertices, edges, and faces of that $2$-complex become $1$-, $0$-, and $-1$-cels of $\overline \cB_i$ respectively.
 When constructing the cone code, these get shifted in dimension by $1$ to become $2$-, $1$, and $0$-cells.
 Thus, in a sense the dimensions appear ``upside down": the $j$-cells of $\cS_i$ become $(2-j)$-cells in the cone code.
 A crucial property for use later is that each $1$-cell in $\cS_i$ has exactly two $0$-cells in its boundary.